RobinsonKhwairakpam/Mern-Blog-Website/README.md

 # Mern-Blog-Website
-A full-stack MERN app with JWT authentication.
+- A Full-Stack MERN website for blogs.
-Can view/create/edit/delete blogs stored in the Cloud MongoDb with login features.
+- Can view/create/edit/delete blogs stored in the Cloud MongoDb with login features.
+- Uses Context API state management and JWT Authentication.